-Those individuals with Pitta imbalances in Ayurvedic psychology will be prone to anger, criticism, judgment, temper tantrums, and never ending analysis.
-The Pitta person speaks sharply, impatiently and concisely and expects the same in return.
-The patient will often be balding or prematurely gray, be prone to moles, freckles, and inflammatory conditions.
+Those individuals with Pitta imbalances in Ayurvedic psychology will be prone to anger, criticism, judgment, temper tantrums, and never-ending analysis.
+The Pitta person speaks sharply, impatiently, and concisely and expects the same in return.
+The patient will often be balding or prematurely gray, and be prone to moles, freckles, and inflammatory conditions.

 Patients who have Kapha imbalances in Ayurvedic psychology will exhibit a heavy type of depression, greed, attachment, and lethargy.
 They enjoy routines and are quite caring and nurturing.
 Kapha patients walk and talk slowly and may be overweight.
 They may ponder a question for a while before answering or forming an opinion.
 Once they make up their mind, then it is difficult to alter their mindset.

 Manas vikruti in Ayurvedic psychology is attributable to a number of factors.
-These include following a diet which creates more vikruti, incompatible food combining, toxins from repressed emotions, unresolved emotions, stress, trauma, and poor lifestyle habits.
+These include following a diet that creates more vikruti, incompatible food combinations, toxins from repressed emotions, unresolved emotions, stress, trauma, and poor lifestyle habits.

 Manas prakruti is our inborn mental constitution in Ayurvedic psychology.
 This is determined by the sixth level of the pulse.
 It is described as an eight-petaled lotus.
-An adept Ayurvedic practitioner will be able to identify what the manas prakruti is though this refined pulse assessment.
+An adept Ayurvedic practitioner will be able to identify what the manas prakruti is through this refined pulse assessment.
 Each of the eight petals is linked to a Vedic deity and the attributes of that deity.
-These attributes will reveal qualities such as compassionate, introspective, judgmental, etc. Pulse assessment will identify which of these petals is activated.
+These attributes will reveal qualities such as compassion, introspective, judgment, etc. Pulse assessment will identify which of these petals is activated.